scalagwt/google-web-toolkit-svnmirror/eclipse/README.txt

 == Importing the GWT core projects ==

-1) Import the 'gwt-dev-<platform>' and 'gwt-user' projects
+1) Import the 'gwt-dev' and 'gwt-user' projects

   File->Import->General->Existing Projects into Workspace->Next
   Browse to the 'trunk/eclipse' folder and select it